Reinliu/hook2kern/README.md

 So far this script separates the kern grids in 1/8 tempo, meaning that there are 8 grids for each tempo.

+Key steps:

+1) Read meter/key and generate header lines

+2) Filter out invalid melody notes (e.g., zero duration)

+3) Compute total beats and build the time grid (grid_div rows per beat)

+4) Print a **kern token with duration only at melody onsets; use '.' on other rows

+5) Print harmony only at chord onsets; use '.' on other rows

+6) Automatically add barlines and closing markers